solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

   - [Summary](#summary)
   - [Miscellaneous (Optional)](#miscellaneous-optional)

-In this lab, an [Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview) will be created and then configured with various properties using the Azure Portal.
+In this lab, an [Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview) will be created and then configured with various properties using the Azure portal.
 Once created and configured, [pgAdmin](https://www.pgadmin.org/) will be used to connect to it and run some basic queries on pre-loaded data.

 ## Prerequisites